AugServe: Adaptive Request Scheduling for Augmented Large Language Model Inference Serving: Background

 \subsection{Augmented Large Language Models}

-As LLMs rapidly evolve, their text-only capabilities and fixed model parameters have exposed limitations, such as hallucinations and lack of real-time knowledge \cite{toolformer,abouttime, nature24detecting}, making them inadequate for growing application demands.
-To address these issues, augmented LLMs integrate external tools and resources (e.g., web APIs, database queries, external models) during inference \cite{ toolformer, nips24advancing, acl24gear, chatcot,nature2025study,alm2023survey,toollearning}, enhancing their ability to perform diverse tasks like arithmetic computation \cite{toolkengpt,acl24good,toolbox} and real-time web interaction \cite{webrl,webpiot}.

-Meanwhile, with the popularization of Function Calling \cite{function_calling} and the Model Context Protocol (MCP) \cite{mcp}, invoking external tools has also become increasingly prevalent within LLM inference services\cite{asynclm, infercept, mcpzero, alm2023survey}, enabling support for more diverse user needs.
-Consequently, augmented LLM inference systems are gradually emerging as the core infrastructure for modern web applications.
+Augmented LLMs integrate external tools (e.g., remote APIs, databases, external models) during inference \cite{ nips24advancing,toolformer, acl24gear, nature2025study}, demonstrating superior performance in complex tasks such as arithmetic computation \cite{toolkengpt,acl24good,toolbox} and real-time information retrieval \cite{dragin,abouttime}.
+Furthermore, with the rise of tool-using agents \cite{icml25BFCL,toolmaker} and the standardized tool interactions via the Model Context Protocol (MCP) \cite{mcp}, tool invocation has become a ubiquitous component of inference pipelines \cite{mcpzero, alm2023survey}.
+Consequently, augmented LLM inference systems are emerging as the core infrastructure for next-generation cloud platforms.